 Typical experience: 4 years +

-At Kiss the Fish Ltd – we have developed this framework to help sales teams move faster to fulfil their potential.
-The first step of any growth journey, personal or corporate – is self awareness.
+At Kiss the Fish Ltd – we have developed this framework to help sales teams move faster to fulfill their potential.
+The first step of any growth journey, personal or corporate – is self-awareness.
 Working with a team we use this framework to start the journey and to give the strategy for each individual to reach the next stage on their journey.